Alkotikotik/Qclipsing-os/README.md

 The Qclipsing-OS is going to have proper **memory management**, **filesystem**, **shell**, **drivers**, and other stuff in the future.

+However right now Qclipsing-OS outputs only "Hello world" because I realized that this project is a little too ambitious for the free time I have, so I focused on other, relativly simpler projects.

 ---

 ## 🗂 The Temporal FS